apryakhin/legion.stanford.edu/debugging.md

 noticed an increasing number of cases where colorings are claimed to be disjoint when they actually are not.

-To address this problem, we provide the `-lg:disjointness` command line flag which instructs the Legion high-level runtime to verify the disjointness of all colorings which are claimed to be disjoint and report a runtime error if they are not.
+To address this problem, we provide the `-lg:partcheck` command line flag which instructs the Legion high-level runtime to verify the disjointness of all colorings which are claimed to be disjoint and report a runtime error if they are not.
 Depending on the size and type of coloring as well as the number of colors, these checks can take arbitrarily long and may degrade performance.
-Due to the extreme performance cost associated with these checks, the `-lg:disjointness` flag will only perform the checks when the runtime is compiled in debug mode, and will result in a runtime warning if it is used with a release build of the runtime.
+Due to the extreme performance cost associated with these checks, the `-lg:partcheck` flag will issue a warning if it is used in conjuction with profiling.

 ### Legion Spy